jssson/GettingCleaningDataAssignment/README.md

 To perform this analysis you must run the file *run_analysis.R*

-The description of the project you can find in the code book called *CodeBook.md*
+The description of the project you can find in the code book called *CodeBook.md*

 Merry Christmas and a happy new year!